- Define entrepreneur and describe the three characteristics of entrepreneurial activity.

 - The service-producing sector includes all businesses that provide services but don’t make tangible goods.
 They may be involved in retail and wholesale trade, transportation, finance, entertainment, recreation, accommodations, food service, and any number of other ventures.

-About 20% of small businesses in the United States are concentrated in the goods-producing sector.
-The remaining 80% are in the service sector.17 The high concentration of small businesses in the service-producing sector reflects the makeup of the overall U.S. economy.
-Over the past fifty years, the service-producing sector has been growing at an impressive rate.
+About 20 percent of small businesses in the United States are concentrated in the goods-producing sector.
+The remaining 80 percent are in the service sector.
+The high concentration of small businesses in the service-producing sector reflects the makeup of the overall US economy.
+Over the past 50 years, the service-producing sector has been growing at an impressive rate.
 In 1960, for example, the goods-producing sector accounted for 38 percent of GDP, the service-producing sector for 62 percent.
-By 2015, the balance had shifted dramatically, with the goods-producing sector accounting for only about 21 percent of GDP.18
+By 2015, the balance had shifted dramatically, with the goods-producing sector accounting for only about 21 percent of GDP.

 The largest areas of the goods-producing sector are construction and manufacturing.
 Construction businesses are often started by skilled workers, such as electricians, painters, plumbers, and home builders, and they generally work on local projects.
 Though manufacturing is primarily the domain of large businesses, there are exceptions.
 BTIO/Realityworks, for example, is a manufacturing enterprise (components come from Ohio and China, and assembly is done in Wisconsin).